AnyChart/docs.anychart.com/Axes_and_Grids/Scales.md

   yScale.maximumGap(0.5);
 ```

-In the sample below you can see how offsets settings affects chart, the chart to the left has minimum and maximum offsets set to 0.5, the chart to the right has all the same settings, but offsets are not set.
+In the sample below you can see how offsets settings affects js chart.
+The chart to the left has minimum and maximum offsets set to 0.5, the chart to the right has all the same settings, but offsets are not set.
 Note that offsets are ignored when maximum or minimum scale values are specified.

 {sample}AGST\_Scales\_09{sample}